Letterpress (video game)

-Letterpress is a 2012 turn-based word game developed by Loren Brichter and published by Atebits.
-In the game, two players take turns creating words with letter tiles and aim to cover the most territory.
-A tile can be locked by claiming those surrounding it, and the game concludes when all 25 tiles are claimed.
-The game's development started in November 2011 after Brichter left Twitter, Inc. Focused on combining words with color, he based the game design on Boggle, color wars, and SpellTower.
-The gameplay gradually evolved during beta testing; in the prototype, players avoided using unclaimed tiles, leading to excessively long games.
-To remedy this, Brichter made surrounded tiles unclaimable.
+Letterpress is a 2012 turn-based word video game developed by Loren Brichter and published by Atebits.
+In it, two players take turns selecting letter tiles to create valid words.
+Each letter in a word becomes a player's territory on the game board.
+Whenever surrounding tiles are claimed, the innermost tile becomes locked, and the opponent cannot steal it unless they select nearby unlocked tiles.
+A round concludes when all 25 tiles are claimed, and whichever player owns the most tiles wins.

+Letterpresss development started in November 2011 after Brichter left Twitter, Inc. Theming words with color, he based its game design on Boggle, color wars, and SpellTower.
+The gameplay gradually evolved during beta testing; in the prototype, players avoided using unclaimed tiles, leading to excessively long games, so to remedy it, Brichter made surrounded tiles unclaimable.

 Letterpress was released in October 2012 for iOS.
-Under Solebon LLC, the game was released in July 2016 on the Mac App Store and in August 2017 on Google Play.
-While it was praised for its minimalist design and strategic gameplay, it was criticized for its usage of Game Center.
+Under Solebon LLC, it was released in July 2016 on the Mac App Store and in August 2017 on Google Play.
+While Letterpress was praised for its minimalist design and strategic gameplay, it was criticized for its usage of the multiplayer gaming network Game Center.
 Letterpress was ranked second in the App Store's Best of 2012 list and won the 2013 Apple Design Awards.
-Apple designer Jony Ive took inspiration from minimalist iOS apps, including Letterpress, to produce the graphics of iOS 7.
+Apple designer Jony Ive took inspiration from minimalist iOS apps, among them Letterpress, while designing graphics for iOS 7.

 Gameplay

-In Letterpress, two players compete to claim the most tiles on a grid of 25 random letters.
-Players must assemble a valid word; they cannot reuse words, use words not listed in the game's dictionary, or use words from the same word family.
+In Letterpress, two players compete to claim the most tiles on a 5x5 grid of randomized letters.
+Players must create a valid word to gain territory; they cannot reuse words, use words not listed in a dictionary, or use words from the same word family.
 When a player finishes their turn, their selected letters change to their color.
 If a player's tiles surround a letter they have claimed, the opponent cannot claim it, though it can still be used to create words.
 To indicate this, the surrounded tile becomes a different shade.
 A locked tile loses its status if an opponent claims tiles in proximity.
-Players may choose to pass a turn.
-Once every square is colored, or if both players pass their turns in the same round, the player who owns the most tiles wins.
-In single-player mode, the second player is replaced by a bot.
+Players may choose to pass a turn, and once every square is colored, or if both players pass their turns in the same round, the player who owns the most tiles wins.
+The second player is replaced by a bot in single-player mode.